cs4241-21a/a1-gettingstarted/README.md

 Jack Ayvazian https://a1-jpayvazian.glitch.me

-This project showcases some basic information about me, including my major, class year, previous cs courses taken at WPI, and experience in various programming languages and concepts.
+This project showcases some basic information about me, including my major, class year, hobbies, previous cs courses taken at WPI, experience in various programming languages and methods, and work experience.

 ## Technical Achievements:
 * Styled page with CSS: